 Southern US, which executes more people than Northern US, Canada and Mexico, also has the highest murder rate.

-Have you got any interesting facts about the death penalty that you’d like to share here?
+Do you have you got any interesting facts about the death penalty that you’d like to share here?
 Let us know in the comments section below!